digitalrebar/doc/deployment/install/quick.rst

 #.
 AWS Path:

    #.
 Create AWS t2.medium (or larger) Ubuntu instance with your SSH key.
    #.
-Security Group access needs Port 22, 443, 3000, 4646 and ICMP!
-This is the minimum, depending on your application, you'll need additional ports open.
+Security Group access needs Port 22, 443, 3000 (rebar), 4646 (chef), 8301 (consul) and ICMP!
+This our recommended base, depending on your application, you'll need additional ports open or may be able to Chef and Consul.
    #.
 Connect to the server: ``ssh ubuntu@[ip address]``

 #.
 Packet or B-Y-O-Server Path:

    #.
 Create Packet Type 1 Ubuntu Server with your SSH key
+   #.
+Make sure your policy gives access to ports 22, 443, 3000, 4646, 8301 and ICMP.
    #.
 Connect to the server: ``ssh root@[ip address]``

 #.
 Save your system EXTERNAL IP address: ``export IPA=[CIDR]`` (`CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ is the IP address with the /## subnet included)